pynat/pynat/README.md

 - 👋 Hi, I’m @pynat
-- 👀 I’m interested in Crypto, DeFi, AI and making Finance more fair
+- 👀 I’m interested in Crypto, DeFi and making Finance more fair
-- 🌱 I’m currently learning to create a predictive model for BTC
+- 🌱 I’m currently learning to create a predictive model for cryptocurrencies for swing trading
 - 💞️ I’m looking to collaborate on everything Crypto and Finance
 - 📫 How to reach me: https://www.linkedin.com/in/natalie-lunau-data/
 - ⚡ Fun fact: Before I became a coder, I was a psychotherapist, so I have experience debugging both minds and code